julplee/synthesio-job-descriptions/job-descriptions/data-engineer.md

 * Good knowledge about developing Data Engineering pipelines
 * Interested in manipulating dozens of microservices in data processing pipelines handling billions of data
+* Interested in massive data querying problematics (1 PB+ ElasticSearch, 750TB+ MySQL clusters, 50 TB+ ScyllaDB...)
-* Knowledge in the fields of Go, ElasticSearch and microservices architectures is a plus
+* Knowledge in the fields of Go, ElasticSearch and microservices, Kappa or Lambda architectures is a plus

 Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra, Ansible